• Skip to main content

 Benefits

 Although you’re practically covered completely, don’t let it be the reason to have an itchy trigger finger in moments of stress or crisis.
-CCW Safe simply wants to offer their clients the best protection possible because they believe Americans forced to protect themselves deserve to be protected at all costs, something we understand completely.
+CCW Safe simply wants to offer their clients the best protection possible because they believe Americans forced to protect themselves deserve to be protected at all costs, something we understand entirely.

 Drawbacks

-Other than being one of the more pricier plans out there, the a major drawback to CCW Safe’s Ultimate defender plan is that you MUST be a permitted CCW carrier in order to be covered.
+Other than being one of the pricier plans out there, the major drawback to CCW Safe’s Ultimate defender plan is that you MUST be a permitted CCW carrier in order to be covered.
 Of course, this doesn’t really apply to this comparison as the article is written for legal concealed carriers, but we thought we should mention it nonetheless.

 Coverage Breakdown

-• Monthly Cost – $22.00
+• Monthly Cost – Plans starting at $16/month

 • Criminal Defense Coverage Limit – No Limit